 They urgently pleaded with us for the privilege of sharing in this service to the Lord's people (2 Corinthians 8:4)

-Giving even in poverty is a great privilege for them to share their blessings in order to serve others.
-A Christian responsibility is not only with plenty, but also in poverty.
+Giving even in poverty is a great privilege for them to share their blessings to serve others.
+A Christian responsibility is not only with plenty but also in poverty.
 Giving is serving.

 Because of the side effects of giving

 Whoever sows sparingly will also reap sparingly, and whoever sows generously will also reap generously (2 Corinthians 9:6)

 Give, and it will be given to you.
 A good measure, pressed down, shaken together, and running over, will be poured into your lap.
 The measure you used, will be measured to you (Luke 6:38)